quynhnhitran/selenium-w-python/README.md

 # selenium-w-python
-This is a repo include knowledges about selenium with python QNT have gain
+This is a repo include knowledges about selenium with python QNT have learn